 Set Environment Variables

-After clicking on Edit the system environment variables, you will get a window System properties.
+After clicking Edit the system environment variables, you will get a System Properties window.

-Click on the Environment Variables, After that you will get another environment variables window.
-Click the New button under the System variables section to add a new system environment variable.
+Click on the Environment Variables; you will get another environment variables window.
+Click the New button under the System Variables section to add a new system environment variable.

-In order to set up OpenJDK, you’ll need to add its home directory to your system variables.
-To do this, simply enter JAVA_HOME as the variable name and the path to the OpenJDK folder as the variable value.
-This will help ensure things run smoothly and click OK to save the new system variable.
+To set up OpenJDK, you must add its home directory to your system variables.
+To do this, enter JAVA_HOME as the variable name and the path to the OpenJDK folder as the variable value.
+This will help ensure things run smoothly, and click OK to save the new system variable.

-The next thing is to click on the “Path” variable under the “System variables” section in the Environment Variables window.
-Clicking on the “Edit” button will allow you to edit the variable.
+Next, click on the “Path” variable under the “System variables” section in the Environment Variables window.
+Clicking the “Edit” button will allow you to edit the variable.

 Click the New button in the Edit environment variable window.
 Enter %JAVA_HOME%\bin into the new field.
 Click OK to save changes to your Path variable.

-Again Click the “OK” button in the “Environment Variables” window to save your changes.
+Again, save your changes by clicking the “OK” button in the “Environment Variables” window.

 OpenJDK Verify Command

-To Verify if the OpenJDK is installed correctly or not in your local machine you have to run the java -version command.
+To Verify whether the OpenJDK is installed correctly in your local machine, you must run the java -version command.

 Conclusion:

-If you follow the steps in this tutorial, you’ll be able to download and install OpenJDK in no time!
+If you follow the steps in this tutorial, you can download and install OpenJDK in no time!
 If you have any questions or concerns, just let us know in the comments section.